In this article, we are going to see Automation Testing vs Manual Testing.

-Software testing is a process, to evaluate the functionality of a software application with an intent to find whether the developed software met the specified requirements or not and to identify the defects to ensure that the product is defect free in order to produce the quality product.
+Software testing is a process, to evaluate the functionality of a software application with an intent to find whether the developed software met the specified requirements or not and to identify the defects to ensure that the product is defect-free in order to produce a quality product.

 Software Testing is an integral part of any project.

-Software testing is categorized into two areas namely Manual Testing & Automation Testing.
-Both manual testing and automation testing has their own advantages and disadvantages but it’s worth knowing the difference between manual & automation testing and when to you use manual testing and when to use automated testing.
+It is categorized into two areas namely Manual Testing & Automation Testing.
+Both manual testing and automation testing have their own advantages and disadvantages but it’s worth knowing the difference between manual & automation testing and when to you use manual testing and when to use automated testing.